 Official scores from the Test of English as a Foreign Language (TOEFL) must be sent directly to Norwich by the Educational Testing Service.
 A minimum score may be required for your program.
 Students who need to take the test should contact TOEFL, Educational Testing Service, Box 6151, Princeton, NJ 08541-6151, USA.

 The Norwich University TOEFL school code is 3669.

 - Submit official school documentation.
 You must submit a course-by-course evaluation of official transcripts for all non-U.S. post-secondary institutions contributing to your degree (including any credits given for military service or training).
-These documents should be sent to Norwich directly from one of the four evaluation services listed below.
+These documents should be sent to Norwich directly from one of the five evaluation services listed below.
 You must submit the transcripts where you earned your degree, as well as any additional transcripts with credits transferred into the final school from which the degree was earned.
 While final transcript listings include transferred credits, evaluation services require the original documentation for these credits (AACRAO accepts photocopies).
 If the transcripts are not in English, a translation must be provided.
 Evaluation must be presented in a course-by-course manner rather than a document-by-document manner.